rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 ## Introduction :pushpin:

 This is Part 2 of the Kubernetes blog series.
-In this part we will deploy and expose the Traefik dashboard to a custom domain.
-As a bonus we will deploy a small example application as well.
+In this part, we will deploy and expose the Traefik dashboard to a custom domain.
+As a bonus, we will deploy a small example application as well.

 The domains will be pointed to our external load balancer and we will secure them with Let's Encrypt through cert-manager.